 The hardest part of a salesperson's job used to be closing the deal, but today the biggest challenge is reaching the prospect.
 Does this mean that sales calling is dead?
-When 92% of all customer interactions still happen over the phone, there is clearly still value in an outbound calling program.
+When 92% of all customer interactions still happen over the phone, outbound calling should still be a pillar of your sales engagement strategy.

 If your outbound team isn't hitting the numbers it should, your calling approach may need an update.